sirivong/kreuzberg/README.md

 ## License

 MIT License - see [LICENSE](LICENSE) for details.
-Kreuzberg’s open-source is released under the MIT license, one of the most permissive licenses available ❤️
-This means you can use it freely in both commercial and closed-source products with no obligations, no viral effects, and no licensing restrictions.
+You can use Kreuzberg freely in both commercial and closed-source products with no obligations, no viral effects, and no licensing restrictions.

-Unlike AGPL-licensed PDF engines like MuPDF (which require you to open-source your entire codebase unless you buy a commercial license), MIT is safe for enterprise adoption and creates zero legal friction.